paradoxalan/barcode-generator/README.md

 	<li>Paste the values in the input textarea</li>
 	<li>Choose options</li>
 	<li>Click Gerar, the barcodes will be generated below the input field</li>
-	<li>As you scan the barcodes inside the 'Pendentes' area you can hit the 'x' key to push </li>
+	<li>As you scan the barcodes inside the 'Pendentes' area you can hit the 'x' key to push
-	<li>them to the 'Escaneados' area.
+	them to the 'Escaneados' area.
 Hit 'z' to send them back to the left.
 These shortcuts area case sensitive, no Caps activated.</li>
 </ol>